-The Master Data Management Summit Europe, which is co-located with the Data Governance Conference, Enterprise Data Conference and Business Intelligence & Analytics Conference, will focus on all aspects of Master Data Management – from beginning an MDM initiative, improving and sustaining an existing MDM program to extending your MDM program to prepare for next-generation data domains such as Big Data, Social, Mobile and Real-Time Information.
-“More Digital Transformation Programs Get Their Direction from the MDM Summit than Anywhere Else”
+The Master Data Management Summit Europe, which, this year, will be co-located with the Data Governance Conference, Enterprise Data Conference and Business Intelligence & Analytics Conference, will focus on all aspects of Master Data Management – from beginning an MDM initiative, improving and sustaining an existing MDM program to extending your MDM program to prepare for next-generation data domains such as Big Data, Social, Mobile and Real-Time Information.

 We are interested in proposals for introductory as well as advanced sessions that focus on case studies, lessons learned, success stories, strategies and methodologies relating to MDM and its related fields of customer data integration (CDI), product information management (PIM), reference data management (RDM) and master data governance (MDG).
 We encourage novice presenters as well as veteran presenters to submit proposals for this conference.
 Novice speakers can/will be supported by an experienced presenter to guide them.